Professor Anastasia Nesvetailova

 The Role of Oligarchy in Israel’s Political Economy (Shelly Gottfried, completed)

-Russia’s Informal Economy and Organised Crime (Ilona Karpanos, current)
+Russia’s Informal Economy and Organised Crime (Ilona Karpanos, completed)

-The State as a Social Investor: Social Impact Bonds (Andrei Sandu, current)
+The State as a Social Investor: Social Impact Bonds (Andrei Sandu, completed)

-The Institutionalisation of Private Credit Instruments (Steffen Murau, current)
+The Institutionalisation of Private Credit Instruments (Steffen Murau, completed)

 Financial Inclusion, Poverty and Informality (Juvaria Jafri, current)